-- For existing reviews, revisit the published current version and think about what might be missing, needs to updated, or is no longer relevant.
+• For existing reviews, revisit the published current version and think about what might be missing, needs to updated, or is no longer relevant.
 Consider any recommendations from the Advisory Committee.
-Think about how this review fits into the complete Review and whether there are any inconsistencies or duplications.
-Decide on needed updates and discuss them with the overseer early in the review update cycle. - In order to constrain the size of the Review, each review is allocated a fixed number of pages.
-Any requests for extending this page allocation must be made and justified to both overseer and Head of PDG well in advance. - For new reviews, discuss the scope, level of detail, and expected length with the overseer.
+Think about how this review fits into the complete

+Review and whether there are any inconsistencies or duplications.
+Decide on needed updates and discuss them with the overseer early in the review update cycle.

+- In order to constrain the size of the Review, each review is allocated a fixed number of pages.
+Any requests for extending this page allocation must be made and justified to both the overseer and the Head of PDG well in advance. - For new reviews, discuss the scope, level of detail, and expected length with the overseer.
 Become familiar with related sections in the Listings or other reviews in the Review. - At the beginning of the review update cycle, obtain the latest version of the review source files from PdgWorkspace.
 This is essential to avoid losing any final changes done by the editor prior to the last publication.
-Review authors must never resume their work based on a previous version of their own copy of the source files. - Discuss with the overseer if the revised review will need to be refereed.
-All substantial changes must be refereed.
-Refereeing is not necessary if changes are minor and the version of the review published in a recent edition was refereed.
-Most reviews need to be refereed at least once every few editions, even if no substantial changes are made.
+Review authors must never resume their work based on a previous version of their own copy of the source files. - Discuss with the overseer if the revised review will need to be referred.
+All substantial changes must be referred.
+Referreing is not necessary if changes are minor and the version of the review published in a recent edition was referred.
+Most reviews need to be referred at least once every few editions, even if no substantial changes are made.
 This is necessary to ensure no new developments or results are missed. - When reusing a figure from another publication, obtain the publisher's permission to reuse the figure (unless the figure is your own and you retained the copyright). - Provide the draft version of the updated or new review to the overseer at the latest by the corresponding deadline (see current schedule, Section A.3).
-If no updates are needed, inform the overseer as early as possible.

-- Respond to any comments or suggestions from referees in detail.
+If no updates are needed, inform the overseer as early as possible. - Respond to any comments or suggestions from referees in detail.
 Either address them by implementing the suggestion in the review, or explain the decision to disregard the suggestion.
 Provide the revised final draft of the review to the editor by the corresponding deadline.
-Refereeing in PDG is an open process, so please discuss directly with the referee(s) but make sure the overseer is copied on all discussions. - If the review is directly related to a section of the Listings, make sure the review is consistent with the results and averages quoted there.
-If needed, minor updates to synchronize numbers and figures with the Listings can be made shortly before publication (see schedule, Section A.3).
+Refereeing in PDG is an open process, so please discuss directly with the referee(s), but make sure the overseer is copied on all discussions. - If the review is directly related to a section of the Listings, make sure that the review is consistent with the results and averages quoted there.
+If needed, minor updates to synchronize numbers and figures with the Listings can be made shortly before publication (see schedule, Section A.3). - When finalizing the review, check and, if needed, update the keywords that should be included into the overall Index of the Review.
+The keywords marked for inclusion into the Index are displayed at the end of the review when generating the draft version.